chris-rutkowski/taptest/docs/docs/guides/e2e_firebase_riverpod.md

 - ✅ Can swap Firebase for another service
 - ✅ Firebase details contained in one place

-## Mock Firebase Auth
+## 🎭 Create mock implementation

-Now in your `test` folder let's create somewhere a mock implementation of `AuthRepository` for widget tests.
+Now that we have an interface, let's create a mock implementation for widget tests.
+Create this in your `test` folder:

 ```dart
 final class MockAuthRepository implements AuthRepository {